 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 Success in preclinical programs and early clinical trials does not ensure that later clinical trials will be successful.
-For example, our SPEAR T-cells have only been used in Phase 1/2 clinical trials to date and the extent to which our SPEAR T-cells will continue to persist in patients and, if they do persist, continue to have an effect in patients is currently unknown.
 Moreover, the results of preclinical programs and early clinical trials of our SPEAR T-cells may not be predictive of the results of later-stage clinical trials.
 To date, we have only obtained interim results from Phase 1/2 clinical trials that are uncontrolled, involve small sample sizes and are of shorter duration than might be required for regulatory approval.
 There may be other reasons why our early clinical trials are not predictive of later clinical trials.
 In addition, the results of trials in one set of patients or line of treatment may not be predictive of those obtained in another and protocols may need to be revised based on unexpected early results.
 For example, in our ovarian cancer trial with our NY-ESO SPEAR T-cell, the first patient treated experienced a grade 3 cytokine release syndrome at day seven post-infusion, concomitant with a significant proliferation of the engineered T cells that constituted nearly 100% of the peripheral blood at day 14.
-This level of cytokine release syndrome had not been seen in previous results from trials using our NY-ESO SPEAR T-cell.
-The patient's tumor markers were also falling during this time.
-To manage the cytokine release syndrome, the patient was treated with high dose steroids that likely abrogated the engineered T-cell function.
-The protocol was then modified to allow for use of the anti-LGR antibody, tocilizumab, for treatment of cytokine release syndrome in future patients, which has been shown to control cytokine re
+This level of cytokine release syndrome had not been seen in previous patients from trials using the NY-ESO SPEAR T-cell.
+As another example, in both the European investigator-initiated clinical program in gastro-esophageal cancer and in our own sponsored synovial sarcoma trial there has been one patient death considered to be related to treatment according to the investigator.